-- Double Cab models
+- ▶ Double Cab models

 - 1 Opening

 - 2 Closing

-- CrewMax models
+- ▶ CrewMax models

 - 1 Opening

 - 2 Closing

-The power back window can be operated when

-Operating the power back windows after turning the engine off
+- The power back window can be operated when The engine switch is in the "ON" position. - Operating the power back windows after turning the engine off

 The power back windows can be operated for approximately 43 seconds after the engine switch is turned to the "ACC" or "LOCK" position.
 They cannot, however, be operated once either front door is opened.